 Today, dear reader, we're gonna tell a story.
 Not one we made up ourselves; rather, this a tale by the famed Brothers Grimm.
-It's called "The Jew in the Brambles" (also known as "The Jew in the Bush").
+It's called "The Jew Among Thorns" (also known as "The Jew in the Brambles").
 Pull up a comfortable seat, this one is gonna be a doozy!

 There was a rich man, who had a loyal servant.
 The servant was hardworking and always happy.
 When a year passed, the rich man thought, why pay the servant?

 We know what you're thinking: the rich man is the Jew in the title.
 Don't get ahead of yourselves.

 So the rich man doesn't pay the servant, and doesn't pay him the second year either.
 When the third year ends, the servant asks the rich man for payment so he can go see the world.
 The rich man gives him three hellers.

 A heller was valued at half a pfenning, so this is basically of very little value.